Eagles (band): 1975–1978: Major success with Hotel California

-1977–1980: The Long Run, breakup
+1978–1980: The Long Run and breakup

-The Eagles went into the recording studio in 1977 to begin work on their next album, The Long Run.
-The album took two years to complete.
-It was originally intended to be a double album, but the band members were unable to write enough songs.
+The Eagles went into the recording studio in 1978 to begin work on their next album, The Long Run.
+The album took a year and a half to complete.
+It was initially intended to be a double album, but the band members were unable to write enough songs.
 The Long Run was released on September 24, 1979.
 Considered a disappointment by some critics for failing to live up to Hotel California, it proved a huge commercial hit nonetheless; the album topped the charts and sold seven million copies.
 In addition, it included three Top 10 singles.
-"Heartache Tonight" became their last single to top the Hot 100, on November 10, 1979.
+"Heartache Tonight" became their last single to top the Hot 100 on November 10, 1979.
 The title track and "I Can't Tell You Why" both reached number 8.
 The band won their fourth Grammy for "Heartache Tonight".
 "In the City" by Walsh and "The Sad Cafe" became live staples.
 The band also recorded two Christmas songs during these sessions, "Funky New Year" and "Please Come Home for Christmas", which was released as a single in 1978 and reached number 18 on the charts.

-Frey, Henley and Schmit contributed backup vocals for the single release of "Look What You've Done to Me" by Boz Scaggs.
+Frey, Henley, and Schmit contributed backup vocals for the single release of "Look What You've Done to Me" by Boz Scaggs.
 A different version with female backing vocals appears on the Urban Cowboy soundtrack, along with the Eagles' 1975 hit "Lyin' Eyes".